oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 `inliningTree` contains the root of the inlining tree, i.e, the name of the root method matches `methodName`.
 `invokes` are the invoked methods which were considered for inlining.
 The final result of the inlining decisions is reflected by the `inlined` property.
 Its value equals `true` if the method was inlined, otherwise it is `false`.
 The reasons for the decisions, in their original order, are listed in the `reason` property.
+The property `alive` is `true` iff the associated invoke node was not deleted at the end of the compilation.
 Finally, `callsiteBci` is the byte code index of the invoke node in the callsite.

 The `indirect` property is `true` iff the call is known to be indirect, i.e., it is an invoke through an interface or a virtual method call.
 Indirect calls contain